dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g. root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

 **[Remote PC]** The configuration location can be accessed by following the terminal command.
 Go to the folder below inside the Docker container and look for the appropriate Lua script.
 Note that you have to change the path to your group's corresponding number.
+Within nano, you can press Ctrl +O then Enter to save (write out), follwed by Ctrl+X to exit.

     cd ~/turtlebot3_ws/install/turtlebot3_manipulation_cartographer/share/turtlebot3_manipulation_cartographer/config
-    vi turtlebot3_2d.lua
+    nano turtlebot3_2d.lua

 **[Remote PC]** After editing the lua script, bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.